syncfusion-content/xamarin-docs/Xamarin/SfCarousel/Linear-Arrangement.md

 # Linear Arrangement

 The Carousel items can be populated in the view in a stacked linear layout by setting the `ViewMode` property to Linear.
-The preset option is `Default`.
+The present option is `Default`.

 {% tabs %}